 Due to litigation between Bavarian Brewing Co. and G. Heileman Brewing Co, Bavarian agreed to rename its Bavarian's Old Style Beer in 1955.
 As briefly explained in Turnaround Efforts, Louis L. Schott, who was serving as Secretary / Treasurer, was named Marketing Director in June of 1956.
 He was charged with obtaining a new name and design for Bavarian's Old Style Beer and developing a new advertising campaign and packaging program around them.
 More information about Louis is provided on the side.

 To proceed with developing the ad and package programs, Louis hired an advertising manager as an employee of Bavarian, Larry Rinck.
-Rather than use local agencies, they decide to hire some of the premier firms of their time located in New York City.
+Rather than use local agencies, they decide to hire a couple of the premier firms of their time located in New York City.
 (Think Mad Men.)
 They learned about an executive in one of the prestigious deign firms in New York, David K. Osler with Lippincott & Margulies, who was originally from Cincinnati.
 He had previously worked with Kroger in packaged goods.
 Bavarian engaged this firm and worked mostly with Osler in his capacity as an Account Design Director.
-However, occasionally the meetings and designs also involved the founding principal, J. Gordon Lippincott.
-Bavarian also hired one of the premier advertising firms in New York, Calkins & Holden, in January, 1957.
+However, occasionally the meetings and designs involved the founding principal, J. Gordon Lippincott.
+Bavarian also hired one of the premier national advertising firms in January, 1957, Calkins & Holden, co-founded by the "Dean of Advertising Men," Earnest E. Calkins.
 Obviously, one of the first steps was selecting a new name and having a design that complemented the name.
-To do so, some research was conducted, as discussed in the following.
+To do so, some research was conducted, as discussed below.

 About Louis L. Schott